Collaboration and Communication

 Collaboration

-‘ridge-to-reef’ management approach links management action on land with coastal waters for integrated solutions across watersheds and across agencies.
+A ‘ridge-to-reef’ management approach links management action on land with coastal waters for integrated solutions across watersheds and across agencies.
 Ridge-to-reef projects work to simultaneously improve wastewater management and reduce land-based pollution, thus providing benefits to coral reefs, terrestrial ecosystems, and people.
-Freshwater retention strategies—such as increasing permeable surfaces, vegetation, and constructed wetlands—slow the flow of pollutants into the ocean.
-Capturing polluted water as it moves downhill increases its exposure to treatment mechanisms, reducing the number of contaminants that reach the marine environment.
+Marine managers could consider how to build relationships with their inland colleagues to partner on wastewater-reducing projects such as increasing permeable surfaces, vegetation, and constructed wetlands that will slow or stop the flow of pollutants into the ocean.

 australian reef